-When a blogger or a webmaster build a WordPress website, they need to know how the blog is working.
-And Google Analytics is the only universal method, to see and track the site’s traffic and the statistics.
-However, not all the beginners know how to install Google Analytics on WordPress blog or website.
+When a blogger or a webmaster builds a WordPress website, they need to know how the blog is working.
+And Google Analytics is the only universal method, to see and track the site’s traffic and statistics.
+However, not all beginners know how to install Google Analytics on a WordPress blog or website.

-At the same time, there are lots of outdated tutorials on the web, some of them talk about the old standard analytics code, and the others used long articles without clear steps.
-So I decided to create this step by step tutorial, to help you to add your tracking code easily.
+At the same time, there are lots of outdated tutorials on the web.
+Some of them talk about the old standard analytics code, and others use long articles without clear steps.
+So I decided to create this step-by-step tutorial, to help you add your tracking code easily.

-Now, you have the tracking code and you need to insert it on every page on your WordPress website.
-There are a couple of options, the easiest one is adding the code in your theme, and the others are using a plugin.
-Let’s talk about them in details.
+Now, you have the tracking code, and you need to insert it on every page of your WordPress website.
+There are a couple of options, the easiest one is adding the code to your theme, and the others are using a plugin.
+Let’s talk about them in detail.

 Adding Google Analytics tracking code in Genesis themes